 Wedding Shoe Game Rules

-A simple version of the rules so the game is easy to explain, easy to host, and easy to time.
+The practical version of the rules so the game is easy to explain, easy to host, and easy to place inside the reception.

 What you need for the shoe game